|Currently there are no public meetings scheduled for this project.|

 The study is located within the City of Avondale in the western part of Maricopa County, and is generally bound by Indian School Road on the north, the Roosevelt Irrigation District (RID) Canal on the south, Dysart Road on the east, and Litchfield Road on the west.
 The floodplains that will be studied are located within the Dysart Ranch and Sage Creek subdivisions.

-Once the study is complete, impacted property owners will be able to review the results.
-The study results will then be submitted to the Federal Emergency Management Agency (FEMA) for review and approval and will eventually be incorporated onto the Flood Insurance Rate Maps (FIRMs) for the area.
+The study results have been submitted to the Federal Emergency Management Agency (FEMA) for review and approval and will eventually be incorporated onto the Flood Insurance Rate Maps (FIRMs) for the area.
 FIRMS are special maps that show flood hazards for an area.
 They are produced as part of the County’s participation with the National Flood Insurance Program (NFIP).
 It typically takes approximately 6 months to a year for FEMA to approve a study.
 Incorporation onto the FIRMs can take up to 1 additional year after FEMA approval.
 In the interim, the study information will be used as best available data until the FIRMs are updated.